squeemishly/grab_bag/README.md

 ### Test Suite

 * The test suite tests the application on multiple levels.
 To run all of the tests, run `rspec` from the terminal in the main directory of the project.
 The feature tests (integration tests) rely mainly on the [capybara gem](https://github.com/jnicklas/capybara) for navigating the various application views.

-### Dependencies

-* This application depends on many ruby gems, all of which are found in the `Gemfile` and can be installed by running `bundle install` from the terminal in the main directory of the project.

 ### Contributors